Ali

 compositions.

-have high viscosity indices and favorable low temperature
+are known to have high viscosity indices and favorable low

-non-corrosive to copper, to possess antioxidant and potential
+known to be non-corrosive to copper, to possess antioxidant and

-temperature dropping point properties for greases.
-Borated esters
+and high temperature dropping point properties for greases.

 Borated derivatives of phosphorus are also known additives for